ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 tweaking UI behavior with Ember Data queries 📝,
 Learn what reactivity means with an example 💡,
-Read the blog post series of lessons learned working with Ember 📔, ...
+Read the blog post series of lessons learned working with Ember 📔, Ember Data in the Wild Octane edition is here 📣,
+...

 READMORE